 an engineering control located in the easement that requires a cap to prevent direct exposure to contaminated soil or to minimize the leaching of contaminants into the groundwater, and if an easement holder has the right to conduct activities that may interfere with the establishment or maintenance of this control.

-an easement holder has the right to disturb the soil or ground water for construction and maintenance unless it is demonstrated that during the construction of the use allowed in the easement or its maintenance, the likelihood of mobilizing contamination in groundwater or the risk of direct exposure of the soil contamination is small.
+an easement holder has the right to disturb the soil or ground water for construction and maintenance unless it is demonstrated that during the construction of the use allowed in the easement or its maintenance, the likelihood of mobilizing contamination in groundwater or the risk of direct exposure of the soil contamination is small or the risk posed by exposure is acceptable.

 For example, if a city has a stormwater easement on the property that goes through the area with remaining groundwater contamination and has not yet built the stormwater conveyance or retention facility, then the property owner should consider obtaining a Joinder and Consent from the city because in digging the stormwater facility it is likely that the groundwater contamination will be mobilized and move in to the stormwater facility.
 In cases where the stormwater easement allows continued maintenance of an existing system and such maintenance may mobilize contamination in ground water or there is a risk of direct exposure to contaminated soil, then Joinder and Consent from the encumbrance holder should also be pursued.
 A property owner may choose to seek Joinder and Consent from a utility or other easement holder for its underground or aboveground easement where the proposed restrictions in the RC encompass the easement.
 Such easements may provide for construction, maintenance, and repair (including replacement) of transmission, distribution or similar facilities which may result in excavation of contaminated soil or have the potential to mobilize ground water contamination.
 See Attachments 12 and 13, Sample Subordination of Encumbrance, Sample Joinder and Consent of Encumbrance.
 Even if a joinder and consent is determined by the property owner to be unnecessary, the owner should notify the easement holder of the existence of the contamination, restriction on use of the property, and the requirement to maintain an engineering control (if applicable) on the property which is subject to the easement.
 See Attachment 9 for a template Notice letter.